nvanduse/Cellpose/readme.txt

 Install Cellpose with the following command: pip install cellpose[gui] Start the Cellpose GUI by entering the following command: cellpose

 Make a .bat file on your desktop called: "run_cellpose.bat".
-Open it with a text editor and save the shell script into it.
+Open it with a text editor and save the .bat script into it.
 Make a folder on your desktop named: input_cellpose Make another folder on your desktop called: "scripts_and_notes_cellpose" and put the python script (cellpose_quantify.py) into it